ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/003_linux.md

   * Disk write performance (for the Kafka broker and the filewriter)
   * Network interface speeds (both from the electronics into this server, and from this server onwards to consumers such as Mantid)
   * Memory (for any processes which need to histogram the data - must be able to keep a histogram in memory)
+  * Performance headroom for foreseeable future processes which may need to run on this machine
+  * The expected lifetime of the machine, which will have impacts on the spec chosen; expecting a longer lifetime will necessarily mean a higher up-front specification
  - The data streaming stack will be unaffected by a restart of the NDX system, and will keep running in the background.
  - We will configure the relevant containers for data streaming software to automatically start on reboot of the data streaming Linux server.